neoforged/.github/primers/1.21.2/index.md

     - `Player`
         - `handleCreativeModeItemDrop` - Handles what to do when a player drops an item from creative mode.
         - `shouldRotateWithMinecart` - Returns whether the player should also rotate with the minecart.
+        - `canDropItems` - When `true`, the player can drop items from the menu.
     - `StackedContents` - Holds a list of contents along with their associated size.
         - `$Output` - An interface that defines how the contents are accepted when picked.
 - `net.minecraft.world.entity.projectile.Projectile`